Stay up to date on vaccine locations near you by visiting the Ohio Department of Health’s COVID-19 Vaccination Dashboard.

-Most recently, however, you have likely heard a lot about the newly developed COVID-19 vaccines, which were designed to prevent and protect against infection from the novel coronavirus (SARS-CoV-2).
+COVID-19 vaccines are designed to prevent and protect against infection from the novel coronavirus (SARS-CoV-2).
 Below you’ll find answers to some of the most frequently asked questions about this new immunization.

 While developed quickly, the authorized COVID-19 vaccines did not skip any of these vital and necessary steps.

-Safety is our top priority, and Fairfield Medical Center will only administer vaccines authorized and supported by the FDA.
+Safety is our top priority, and Fairfield Medical Center will only administer vaccines authorized or approved by the FDA.

 The COVID-19 vaccine is given as an intramuscular injection, just like flu vaccines, tetanus shots and many others.
-In order for the vaccine to offer the most protection, you will need to receive two doses.
-The second dose should be given 3-4 weeks after the first.
+In order for two-dose vaccines to offer the most protection, you will need to receive a booster in addition to the first dose.
+Depending on which vaccine you receive, this second dose should be given 3-4 weeks after the first.